-Type of gift/hospitality Approval required Guidance reference 1.
-Modest conventional hospitality (eg working lunch).
+Type of gift/hospitality Approval required Guidance reference Modest conventional hospitality (eg working lunch).
 No 2.24 2.
 More formal lunch or dinner, by prior invitation.
-Prior approval required from Head of Division or Head of Department/Chief Executive as appropriate.
+Prior approval required from Head of Service or Head of Department/Chief Executive as appropriate.
 2.19 to 2.24 3.
-Hospitality for a team Prior approval required from Head of Division or Head of Department/Chief Executive as appropriate.
+Hospitality for a team Prior approval required from Head of Service or Head of Department/Chief Executive as appropriate.
 2.22 4.
 Commemorative or similar occasion organised by contractor, consultant or supplier (eg to celebrate an anniversary, opening or handover.
-Prior approval required from Head of Division or Head of Department/Chief Executive as appropriate.
-2.19 to 2.24 5.
-Trade promotion on company's premises with meals or drinks.
-Prior approval required from Head of Division or Head of Department/Chief Executive as appropriate.
+Prior approval required from Head of Service or Head of Department/Chief Executive as appropriate.
+2.19 to 2.24 Trade promotion on company's premises with meals or drinks.
+Prior approval required from Head of Service or Head of Department/Chief Executive as appropriate.
 2.19 to 2.24 6.
-Annual dinner of Professional Institute or Association: • where the officer is a guest of the Institution or Association • where the officer is a guest of a particular consultant, contractor or supplier.
-Prior approval required from Head of Division or Head of Department/Chief Executive as appropriate.
+Annual dinner of Professional Institute or Association: where the officer is a guest of the Institution or Association where the officer is a guest of a particular consultant, contractor or supplier.
+Prior approval required from Head of Service or Head of Department/Chief Executive as appropriate.
 2.19 to 2.24 7.
 Overseas visits to inspect manufacturers' products/premises.
-Prior approval required from Head of Division or Head of Department/Chief Executive/Head of the Civil Service as appropriate.
-2.19 to 2.25

-Form A1: Gifts and Hospitality Approval Form and Gift and Hospitality Register must be completed on all occasions.

-Examples where hospitality may not be accepted (not a prescriptive list)

-Sporting Events Weekend breaks or holidays, whether paid for or not.

-(very occasional acceptance of meals or tickets may be accepted - see paragraph 2.21)
+Prior approval required from Head of Service or Head of Department/Chief Executive.
+2.19 to 2.25 Form A1: Gifts and Hospitality Approval Form and Gift and Hospitality Register must be completed on all occasions.
+Examples where hospitality may not be accepted (not a prescriptive list) Leisure Events Complimentary Tickets Sporting Events Weekend breaks or holidays, whether paid for or not. (very occasional acceptance of meals or tickets may be accepted - see paragraph 2.21)